Belmont Cinemas Three

 1 person favorited this theater

 Around 1965, the carpet store was converted into an auditorium and operated as the Bel-Art Theatre.
 In other words, there were two theaters, side-by-side and each was owned by a different person.
-The giant neon tower was modified to flash between "Belmont" and "Bel-art".
+The giant neon tower was modified to flash between "Belmont" and "Bel-Art".

 The seats (Heywood Wakefield) in the twin side were re-covered with new fabric and green and gold wall drapes were added.
 Two new air units for the twin side were flown in by helicopter and installed on the roof.
 The lobby was painted brown and an orange snack bar installed.

 In the early-1980’s, Roy Cooper passed on and the complex was leased out to S & K Enea Theatres.
 The new company stopped playing first run and began playing second run films for $2.00.
-The low admission price increased foot traffic, which resulted in the theater becoming worn.
+The low admission price increased foot traffic, which resulted in the theatre becoming worn.

 It remained closed for three years before being converted into a gym.
 The outside remains the same.

 Just login to your account and subscribe to this theater